Mighty Morphin Power Rangers: The Fighting Edition: Characters

 There are a total of nine fighters in Fighting Edition, which are derived primarily from the TV show's second and third seasons.
 Only the Thunder Megazord and the Mega Tigerzord are selectable in the Story Mode and the rest are fought throughout the course of the game, with Ivan Ooze (the antagonist of Mighty Morphin Power Rangers: The Movie) as the final adversary.
 The other characters are immediately selectable in Fighting Mode and Trial Mode with the exception of Ivan Ooze, who is only playable in Fighting Mode via a secret code given for completing Story Mode on the hard difficulty setting.

+The nine playable characters in the game are: